cantaloupe-project/cantaloupe/README.md

 * Add the `cache.client.*` keys from the sample configuration.
 * Add the `http.auth.basic*` keys from the sample configuration.
 * Add the `KakaduProcessor` keys from the sample configuration.
+* Change any `ImageIoProcessor` references to `Java2dProcessor` in the configuration.

 ## 1.0-beta1 to 1.0-beta2